-- 7.1 Snug Insulation is intended for use as thermal insulation to meet the requirements of the NZBC.
-Snug Insulation can be used to meet the minimum schedule method R-values of NZBC Verification Method H1/VM1 or NZBC Acceptable Solution H1/AS1.
+- 7.1 Temper Guard Insulation is intended for use as thermal insulation to meet the requirements of the NZBC.
+Temper Guard Insulation can be used to meet the minimum schedule method R-values of NZBC Verification Method H1/VM1 or NZBC Acceptable Solution H1/AS1.
 Greater construction R-values can be achieved where specific design is used.
-For construction R-values refer to the BRANZ House Insulation Guide.
-Product R-values and dimensions are given in Table 1. - 7.2 Snug Insulation thermal resistance (R-value) has been determined by testing to AS/NZS 4859.1, which is an acceptable method in NZBC Acceptable Solution H1/AS1.

-- 7.3 Snug Insulation is designed to be friction-fitted between wall, ceiling or roof framing.
-It can also be laid directly on a ceiling lining, over ceiling battens or joists/truss chords.
-In other horizontal situations, it must be adequately supported by galvanised wire netting or some other durable material. - 7.4 Subject to the maximum compression density and storage conditions not being exceeded, all products covered by this Appraisal should recover to their nominal thickness within 72 hours after being removed from their compressed bales. - 7.5 Where the insulation is installed in exterior walls, the nominal thickness of the insulation material must be selected to provide a snug close fit which touches all sides of the insulation cavity between the wall underlay and the interior wall lining. - 7.6 Where the insulation is installed with a drained cavity, it is recommended that specific wall products with a controlled nominal thickness be used.
+For construction R-values, refer to the BRANZ House Insulation Guide.
+Product R-values and dimensions are given in Table 1. - 7.2 Temper Guard Insulation R-values have been determined by testing to AS/NZS 4859.1. - 7.3 Temper Guard Insulation blanket is intended to be cut and friction-fitted between wall, ceiling or roof framing.
+Temper Guard Insulation can also be laid directly on a ceiling lining, over ceiling battens or joists/truss chords.
+In other horizontal situations, it must be adequately supported by wire netting or some other suitable durable material.
+Temper Guard Insulation segments are intended to be neatly friction-fitted between framing. - 7.4 Where the insulation is installed in exterior walls, the insulation material nominal thickness must be selected to provide a snug close fit which touches all sides of the insulation cavity between the wall underlay and the interior wall lining.
+Temper Guard Insulation must not be compressed into cavities less than the insulations nominal thickness - 7.5 Where the insulation is retrofitted in external walls without a wall underlay, and with direct-fix claddings, the insulation must be at least 20 mm thinner than the framing to allow a gap of at least 20 mm between the insulation and the wall cladding.
+Horizontal straps must be stapled into the sides of the wall stude at 300 mm centres maximum as support before the insulation is installed.
+Refer also to NZS 4246, Section 5.4.2. - 7.6 When the insulation is installed in walls with a drained cavity, it is recommended that specific wall products with a controlled nominal thickness be used.
 Where the stud spacings are greater than 450 mm, an intermediate means of restraining the insulation from bulging into the cavity must be installed in accordance with NZBC Acceptable Solution E2/AS1, Paragraph 9.1.8.5. - 7.7 To prevent moisture transfer and to provide roof ventilation, a separation of 25 mm minimum is required between the insulation and any rigid substrate or flexible roof underlay.
-Selecting specifically designed skillion roof insulation products with a controlled nominal thickness can assist with this requirement. - 7.8 The building envelope must be constructed to ensure the insulation remains dry during installation and throughout the life of the building. - 7.9 The clearance requirements for heating appliances and downlights must be met and reference made to the manufacturers instructions and NZS 4246.
-See Paragraphs 10.1 10.3.
+Selecting specifically designed skillion roof insulation products with a controlled thickness can assist with this requirement. - 7.8 The building envelope must be constructed to ensure the insulation remains dry during installation and throughout the life of the building. - 7.9 The clearance requirements for heating appliances and downlights must be met and reference made to the manufacturers instructions and NZS 4246.
+See Paragraph 10.1.